 In the final section of this exercise we go back into ‘test’ mode to browse the catalog, put a service item in the basket, and check that appropriate pricing is generated.

-Go to Test mode > Test On.
+Go to Testing > Test On.

+Go to Testing > Browse.

 Drill down in the Catalog Hierarchy on the left, select Very High Speed Internet (Public > Internet > High Speed > Very High Speed Internet), then click Add To Basket at the bottom of the screen.